Fesmaster/CS321-ProperLaunch/README.md

 4. everything else is done from the repo' server directory directory (ie ..../server) on the terminal
 5. run build_install_requirements.sh
 6. run premake5 gmake2
+	* if you see an error message about a script not being run, use chmod to make ALL bash scripts (**.sh) in the `.../server` directory executable.
 7. run make -j8
 8. if nothing has gone wrong, the server is built
 9. run the server (test mode) ./bin/ProperLaunch -t -p testingdata.json